 - Strengthen the safety and soundness of System Banks and Associations - Ensure that System Banks hold sufficient liquidity to continue operations and pay maturing obligations in the event of market disruption - Enhance the ability of the System Banks to supply credit to agricultural and aquatic producers - Comply with the requirements of section 939A of the Dodd-Frank Act - Modernize the investment eligibility criteria for System Banks - Revise the investment regulation for System Associations to improve their investment management practices so they are more resilient to risk

 The public comment period ended on October 23, 2014.
+FCA has not issued any further information regarding this proposed rule.

 CERTIFICATION